 7. To Feel a Sense of Connection With Others

 Facebook allows us to keep up to date with more people’s lives than was possible before.
-However, many fall into the trap of getting carried away in maintaining a connection over facebook; they forget how much more fulfilling in-person human connection can be.
+However, many fall into the trap of getting carried away in maintaining a connection over facebook; they forget how fulfilling in-person human connection can be.
 If you are looking at someone’s profile because you want to feel connected with them, then take steps to connect with them in real life.
 If seeing them in person is not possible, pick up the phone or set up a webcam and log into Skype.
 You’ll get much more out of connecting with the real person than you will by checking out their online personality.

-Are you away traveling, working, or studying and you cannot meet with your friends in person?
-It’s still not a good reason to spend hours “connecting” to others on facebook.
-You may have a few close people you want to update now and then, but If you are living on facebook to connect with people far away, you are missing out on opportunities for connecting with people in your current location.
+Are you away traveling, working, or studying and you cannot meet with your friends in person?.
+You may have a few close people you want to update now and then, but if you are living on facebook to connect with people far away, you are missing out on opportunities for connecting with people in your current location.

 8. To Stay in Touch With Every Person You Ever Met

 Recognize facebook as a tool which has certain capabilities, not as something that becomes your lifeline.
-There is a higher purpose to your life, and it does not involve telling the world that you liked last night’s episode of your favorite TV series.
+There is a higher purpose to your life, and it probably doesn’t involve telling the world that you liked last night’s episode of your favorite TV series.

 If you have other “good” or “not so good” reason that someone may use facebook, feel free to post in the comment section below.